A mathematics teacher I once worked with shared a story about running into a former student.

 - Budget for the week’s grocery shopping.
 The fact that most supermarkets have a full online catalogue makes this so much easier because it can be fully planned out with as much time as necessary.
 And it can’t be all candy either.
 A few parent-specified items on the list will force them to accommodate mandatory costs.

 - Cook to a recipe.
 The perfect opportunity to practice measurement with a real, edible incentive.
 This one has the added bonus of winning over parents too!

 - Simply counting items around the house is a super easy strategy in the younger years that gets them to see the numerical properties of the physical environment.
 As they get older, you could set more complex activities – such as a fantasy bedroom renovation to scale.

 Take advantage of the home environment wherever possible.
-The added benefit is that these activities get parents and families involved, so that math becomes a collaborative real world activity, as opposed to a solitary one.
+The added benefit is that these activities get parents and families involved, so that mathematics becomes a collaborative real world activity, as opposed to a solitary one.

-It’s not hard to understand why students perceive math to be in a world of its own.
+It’s not hard to understand why students perceive mathematics to be in a world of its own.
 It uses an entirely different language to other subjects and requires its own methods of problem solving and reasoning.

-I once observed a math teacher and an English teacher team-teach a lesson on picture books.
+I once observed a mathematics teacher and an English teacher team-teach a lesson on picture books.
 Student minds were blown when they saw them in the same classroom, but their respective teaching points came together in a way that no one would have predicted (including myself).

-The math teacher first got the students to analyze the composition of the pictures in the book.
+The mathematics teacher first got the students to analyze the composition of the pictures in the book.
 Students overlaid the images with a grid and used this to discuss the way certain objects were given primacy over others, and how one’s eye would be drawn to specific features for emphasis.